I know the feeling of tossing and turning while trying to get to sleep all too well.

 So either take a vitamin D supplement if you have a deficiency, or find a way to get more sun.
 Keep in mind that sunlight needs to be absorbed by the skin in order to stimulate vitamin D production in the body.

-That’s why somewhere around 50-70% of vegans have a vitamin B12 deficiency around the world (26).
+Vitamin B12, also known as the bane of a modern vegan’s existence.
+Somewhere around 50-70% of vegans have a vitamin B12 deficiency around the world (11).

 Again, you can either get iron through your diet or through supplementation.
 Be aware that an iron deficiency can take a long time to fix.
 Here’s a list of the best vegan iron supplements if interested.

-For example, one study treated patients with oral iron for 4-5 months to treat a deficiency.
-The subjects average sleep latency went from 143 minutes to 23 minutes (27); It can have a huge impact.
+One study treated patients with oral iron for 4-5 months to treat a deficiency.
+The subjects average sleep latency went from 143 minutes to 23 minutes (15); It can have a huge impact.

 If you’d like to get it from food sources, the best vegan sources of iron are: